Louise Linden: After Leavitt

-After the 1880–1881 season, Linden took a fifteen-year hiatus from performing as she was raising children.
+After the 1880–81 season, Linden took a fifteen-year hiatus from performing to raise children.
 (Benjamin Bent Jr. was born in 1883.
 According to the 1900 US Census, she had had two other children who died before adulthood.)
-By the mid-1890s Louise Linden Bent became musically active again.
-On 8–9 February 1896, she was a featured soloist with Innes' Band at the Montauk Theater in Brooklyn, receiving encores for her performance of Paganini's Air Varie.
+By the mid-1890s, Louise Linden Bent became musically active again.
+On 8–9 February 1896, she was a featured soloist with Innes' Band at the Montauk Theater in Brooklyn, receiving encores for her performance of Paganini Air Varie.
 That November, Linden Bent returned to vaudeville, appearing for a week on the bill at Proctor's Pleasure Palace in New York City.
 Her selections received numerous encores.
 During the 1896–97 season, she had a successful run at Hammerstein's Olympia.
 On 7 February 1897, she participated in a benefit concert for the Treasurer's Club of America at the Broadway Theater in New York.
-Her final documented performance occurred on 27 March 1898, when she and Benjamin Bent appeared on a benefit performance for philanthropist Henriette Markstein at the American Theater in New York.
+Her final documented performance occurred on 27 March 1898, when she and Benjamin Bent appeared at a benefit performance for philanthropist Henriette Markstein at the American Theater in New York.

 After Benjamin Bent's death on 30 December 1898, Louise Linden Bent moved from Harlem to the Bronx.
 She was no longer musically active and likely lived for a time on the income from her husband's investments and estate.
-By 1920 Linden Bent worked as a matron for the telephone company, overseeing young female operators.
+By 1920, Linden Bent worked as a matron for the telephone company, overseeing young female operators.
 She was subsequently employed as a matron by Edison Company.
 Louise Linden Bent died on 22 August 1934 after an eight-month bout of breast cancer.

 Repertoire

 Linden's performing repertoire featured both virtuosic and expressive compositions.
 (As few original concertos for saxophone existed at that time, performers such as Edward A. Lefebre (1834-1911) often soloed using the theme and variations format.)
 On 13 January 1878, Linden performed "Variations di Concert" by Paganini at the Grand Opera House in New York City.
 (In 1876, before she turned professional, Linden likely performed the same solo under slightly different titles: Variation de Concerto and Variationi di Concerto.)
-Whether this composition was an arrangement of a piece by Paganini, or a set of variations on one of his musical themes, it likely showcased Linden's technical virtuosity on the saxophone.
-She also played variations on the famous Carnival of Venice.
-Popular melodies, such as Stephen C. Foster's "Old Folks at Home," Henry Bishop and John Howard Payne's "Home, Sweet Home," S. Filmore Bennet and Joseph P. Webster's "In the Sweet By-and-By," and "Coming Through the Rye," were given as encores or to display her lyricism.
+This composition, whether an arrangement of a piece by Paganini or a set of variations on one of his musical themes, likely showcased Linden's technical virtuosity on the saxophone.
+She also played variations on the Carnival of Venice.
+Popular melodies, such as Stephen C. Foster's "Old Folks at Home," Henry Bishop and John Howard Payne's "Home, Sweet Home", S. Filmore Bennet and Joseph P. Webster's "In the Sweet By-and-By", and "Coming Through the Rye", were given as encores.